pvcraven/opensource_article/opensource_article.md

 Easy 2D Game Creation With Python And Arcade
 ===

-[Python](https://opensource.com/resources/python) is a great language for people learning to program.
-It is also a great language for anyone just wanting to "get stuff done" without spending a lot of time on language or framework overhead.
+[Python](https://opensource.com/resources/python) is a outstanding language for people learning.
+It is perfect for anyone wanting to "get stuff done" and not spend heaps of time on boilerplate code.

 [Arcade](http://arcade.academy) is a Python library for creating 2D video games.
-It is easy to get get started with it, and is a great choice for new programmers or people who are looking for a game framework that doesn't take a long time to learn.
+It is painless to get get started using, and very capable as you gain experience.

 I started development on Arcade after teaching students using the [PyGame](https://www.pygame.org) library for almost 10 years in person and